KaiMSR/dogbreeds/lab/ReadMe.md

   - Dogbreeds storage account container name, `dogbreeds`
   - Key vault name the organization uses for the Dogbreeds demo data & granted you permissions to the key vault
   - Your subscription ID
-  - Your resource group name
+  - Your resource group name of your workspace and of for the data
   - Your workspace name
   - The name of the storage account associated with your workspace
+  - The name of the storage account set up for your data
   - The names of the AML Compute clusters you can use

 ## Open a command prompt on your system